Fortinet Inc. (FTNT) Stock: A Value Analysis

 FTNT) stock’s latest price update

-Fortinet Inc. (NASDAQ: FTNT) has seen a decline in its stock price by -0.42 in relation to its previous close of 68.43.
-However, the company has experienced a 0.95% gain in its stock price over the last five trading sessions.
+Fortinet Inc. (NASDAQ: FTNT)’s stock price has decreased by -2.06 compared to its previous closing price of 69.52.
+However, the company has seen a -0.32% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 08/04/22 that Fortinet Stock Slumps on Cut to Service Revenue Guidance

 FTNT’s Market Performance

-FTNT’s stock has risen by 0.95% in the past week, with a monthly rise of 1.22% and a quarterly rise of 11.00%.
-The volatility ratio for the week is 1.67% while the volatility levels for the last 30 days are 2.40% for Fortinet Inc. The simple moving average for the last 20 days is 4.57% for FTNT stock, with a simple moving average of 22.47% for the last 200 days.
+FTNT’s stock has fallen by -0.32% in the past week, with a monthly rise of 2.78% and a quarterly rise of 13.09%.
+The volatility ratio for the week is 2.25% while the volatility levels for the last 30 days are 2.53% for Fortinet Inc. The simple moving average for the past 20 days is 3.91% for FTNT’s stock, with a 22.03% simple moving average for the past 200 days.

-During the last 5 trading sessions, FTNT rose by +0.95%, which changed the moving average for the period of 200-days by +12.87% in comparison to the 20-day moving average, which settled at $65.22.
-In addition, Fortinet Inc. saw 39.37% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FTNT fell by -0.32%, which changed the moving average for the period of 200-days by +27.53% in comparison to the 20-day moving average, which settled at $65.77.
+In addition, Fortinet Inc. saw 39.27% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading